High efficiency gas furnace

 This design reduces the volume and temperature of the exhaust gas.
 This allows the use of smaller vent pipes and simplified venting arrangements.
-The lower temperature of the flue gas allows the use of PVC vent piping and vent outlets can be run to the side of a building if needed.
+The lower temperature of the flue gas allows the use PVC vent piping and vent outlets can be run to the side of a building if needed.

-A condensate line is needed to drain the condensed water.
+A condensate line is needed to drain of the condensed water.
 The drain needs to be run to a suitable drain location.
 These can be combined with the air conditioning cooling drains.
 The condensate could contain some contaminants.
 Follow local codes to ensure drains are properly disposed of.

 Written by Jeremy James